micro-garden/shout-plugin/help/shout.md

 # Shell Out Plugin

-Run the current line as a shell command and insert the output below in micro editor.
+**Shell Out** is a plugin that runs the current line as a shell command and insert the output below.

 ## Usage